01 of 07

 Although this leg was the longest distance that we covered in a day on the whole trip, it was quite easy going as we stayed on NH17 for most of it.
 However, after Chiplun, the highway begins its ascent and descent through the ghats (mountains), with many twists and turns.
 It was quite alarming to see an overturned truck on one of the bends.

 Wanting to prolong our time in nature as much as possible before returning to big city life, we decided to break the journey by staying at a farm in Kolad.
-This area is known for its farm stays, camping, and adventure sports.
+This area is known for its farm stays, camping, and adventure sports such as white water rafting.

 The lovely owners of Kittu's Farm were kind enough to accommodate us on short notice.
 Their peaceful farm, located next to a sizable dam, grows mangoes, chikoo, and coconuts.
 It has a large family room with space for up to 20 guests, plus a couple of smaller rooms.
 This makes it a fantastic family getaway.